meghanagopabhat/CrazyFlie-Mathematical-Model/README.md

 # CrazyFlie-Mathematical-Model
-Crazyflie nano quadcopter mathematical model is developed in Simulink based on Ardupilot simulink model for Position Control
+Crazyflie nano quadcopter mathematical model is developed in Simulink and customized based on Ardupilot simulink model for Position Control